Manoranjith-crypto/Assignment/README.md

 # Sample Marketplace Project
+Scripts

     npm run test - to test all the functions and scenarios in ERC20, NFT and Marketplace Contract. npm run dev - to run app in nodemon setup. npm run start - to run the app in live server.

 Web3 integration - (web3.js)